ayush-kumar-1/thesis/README.md

 associated costs.
 The pricing element of demand motivates government transfers to address poor nutrition.
-If healthy food is a normal good, then an increase in household income due to SNAP benefits should also increase the nutritional quality of a household's diet.
-This paper assesses the impact of SNAP benefits on a household's nutrient demand.
+If healthy food is a normal good, then an increase in household income due to SNAP benefits should also increase the nutritional quality of a household’s diet.
+This paper assesses the impact of SNAP benefits on a household’s nutrient demand.
 Rich data from the USDA allows for estimating the marginal propensity to consume (MPC) of a particular nutrient for an additional dollar of SNAP benefits.